 Programs of Study

-The specializations are: BioResource & Agricultural Engineering; Animal Science; Crop Science; Dairy Products Technology, Environmental Horticultural Science; Food Science; Irrigation; Plant Protection Science; Recreation, Parks, and Tourism Management; and Soil Science.
+The specializations are: BioResource & Agricultural Systems; Animal Science; Crop Science; Dairy Products Technology, Environmental Horticultural Science; Food Science; Irrigation; Plant Protection Science; and Soil Science.
 Although the program offers multiple specializations, there is a single degree; students may not earn more than one Master of Science degree in the College of Agriculture, Food & Environmental Sciences.

 CAFES also participates in the MBA with an Agribusiness Specialization, offered through the Orfalea College of Business, and the Water Engineering MS degree offered through the College of Engineering.